Rahul713713/Genetic_Mutation_Classification_for_Cancer_Treatment/README.md

 - Checked whether we have missing data for various columns.
 - Replaced the missing values.
 - Cleaned the text data during text preprocessing
-- Performed Data Standardisation to get the data on the same scale with the mean of 0 and standard deviation of 1.
 - Finally,the columns used for building the models are

  1   ID